 OEFA has been in contact with several other local governments to determine the degree to which we might improve sharing of information and support other work.
-In 2014, OEFA conducted a roundtable discussion with representatives of suburban cities in the spring and accomplished another via email.
-Attendees indicated this was valuable and OEFA proposes to continue this work in 2015.
+In 2014-2015, OEFA conducted a roundtable discussion with representatives of suburban cities in the spring and accomplished another via email and attachments.
+Attendees indicated this was valuable and OEFA proposes to continue this work in 2016.

-Additionally, the Chief Economist provided economic presentations to the Puget Sound Finance Officers Association, King County Investment Pool Members, Councilmember von Reichbauer's Good Eggs group and others.
+Additionally, the Chief Economist provided economic presentations/panel participation to The Institute for Supply Management (ISM), the Puget Sound Finance Officers Association, King County Investment Pool Members, and others.
 We will continue to provide this service as desired and as resources allow.